-We want a workplace that will help our employees succeed.
+We believe in cultivating an in-office and virtual work environment that contributes to our Employees success.
 Key to this is treating all employees with respect and dignity and providing equal employment and advancement opportunities for all qualified personnel.

 The following types of behavior will not be tolerated by the Company: